Skip to main content

 • APStudents.
 Watch videos and hear from AP students, learn about AP courses, and see how AP can help you get ahead in high school, college, etc.

 • Khan Academy.
 A personalized learning resource for all ages.
-They offer SAT test prep, college admissions, financial aid information, growth mindset information, etc.
+They offer SAT prep, college admissions, financial aid information, growth mindset information, etc.

 • OSPI Graduation Toolkit.
 This resource helps educators and families understand state graduation requirements.
 It’s just been updated with new materials and information.